Skip to main content

 If your agreement does not have a rent review clause, your landlord can only put your rent up during the fixed term if you agree.

-Your landlord could give you a section 21 notice if your agreement has a break clause.
+If you do not agree, your landlord could give you a section 21 notice if your agreement has a break clause.

 Rent review clauses after a fixed term ends

-Your landlord can use a rent review clause only if your agreement says that after the fixed term ends the tenancy will continue as either:
+Your landlord can use a rent review clause only if your agreement says that after the fixed term ends, the tenancy will continue as either:

 • contractual periodic